Charles A. Storke: Political career

 Storke was elected to the California State Assembly in 1882, serving from 1883 to 1885, and elected again in 1888 for the 74th district, serving from 1889 to 1891.
 He opposed the Southern Pacific Railroad because he was not a part of the so-called political machine.
 Storke explained:

 The railroad refused to pay its taxes.
 So, during 1884, a special session of legislature was called, for the purpose of devising ways and means to enforce payment. ...
 Various measures were introduced, including one ... which provided that, ... stocks and bonds of railroad corporations were to be assessed on market value as shown by state stock exchange quotation.
 This was intended ... as a method of arriving at the real worth of the railroad, so it could be properly assessed. ...
 The estimate cost ... was more than $20,000.00 in bribes.
 Then we went home.
 The people of California were disgusted with us, and seemingly the railroad's grip was as strong as ever.

 When Storke discovered that Luther Ingersol was compiling a biographical book about the prominent citizens of Santa Barbara and nearby counties, Storke was pleased to be interviewed by the well-known writer Yda Addis.
 Storke was attracted to Addis for her quick mind, her good social standing and her fame as a writer.
 Addis, on the other hand, saw Storke as a man who could offer her financial security.
 They were married on September 10, 1890.
 The marriage was not a good match.
 A divorce followed, and in the subsequent lawsuit Addis accused Storke of "sexual perversion".
 Storke was acquitted.
 Later Addis tried to kill her attorney believing him to be working with her husband against her.
 After an eight-month sentence she was released from prison, found a new lawyer to defend her, and demanded alimony from Storke.
 Subsequently, Storke had Addis committed to an insane asylum where she later escaped never to be heard from again.

-Charles A. Storke later remarried.
+Charles A. Storke later remarried in 1917 to Mary Emeline Gregory Webb.
 He continued to practice the law and helped his son Thomas to enter the publishing of the Santa Barbara News-Press, then called the Santa Barbara Post.

 He died in 1936, at the age of 89.